 Once you’ve decided on a vendor to work with, it’s critical to have a backup plan in place in case your relationship with the vendor breaks down.
 Plan how you will properly end the contract before signing it.
 Define the deliverables and what must be returned.
 It should be the same with the vendor.

-At this point, it’s also critical to identify your backup vendor in case things don’t go well with your first choice, so you can keep the vendor partnership going.
+It’s also critical to identify your backup vendor if things don’t go well with your first choice, so you can keep the vendor partnership going.

 The exit strategy should be clearly stated in the contract.